 A typical two-bedroom has 77 square metres of internal space, plus an 18m² balcony.
 The main bedroom has an ensuite and balcony access and the kitchen features a breakfast bar.

 The penthouses are expansive, with a 224m² indoor area, separate arrival foyer, walk-in pantry and two balconies.
-The back balcony includes a private pool as well, with the external space coming to a total of 205 square metres (larger than the average backyard!).
+The back balcony includes a private pool as well, with the external space coming to a total of 205 square metres.

-The air-conditioning is a reverse cycle, with the condenser situated on the balcony of each apartment.
+The air-conditioning is a reverse cycle, with the condenser situated on the balcony of each apartment which is not ideal.
 The living spaces and kitchen are finished with wooden flooring, with carpets in all bedrooms.
 For an extra touch of luxury, the bathroom contains a stunning free-standing bath and floor-to-ceiling feature tiles.

-Buying off-the-plan at Chester & Ella means owners are able to add quite an extensive level of customisation to their apartment, selecting between flooring options and other finishes.
+Buying off-the-plan at Chester & Ella means owners are able to add quite an extensive level of customisation to their apartment, selecting between flooring options and other finishes, however now that the building is nearing completion this is no longer possible.

 The kitchen comes standard with marble bench tops and Miele appliances.